Uminosachi/inpaint-anything/README.md

 ## Auto-saving images

-* The inpainted image will be automatically saved in the folder corresponding to the current date within the "outputs" directory.
+* The inpainted image will be automatically saved in the current date folder within the `outputs` directory.
 * If you would like to save the segmented and masked images as well, please set the environment variable before running.

 ```bash